-Amaurosis fugax is loss of vision in one eye due to a temporary lack of blood flow to the retina.
-It may be a sign of an impending stroke.
+Amaurosis fugax is a temporary loss of vision in one eye due to a lack of blood flow to the retina.

 Plaque is a hard substance that forms when fat, cholesterol, and other substances build up in the walls of arteries.
 Risk factors include:

 Symptoms include the sudden loss of vision in one eye.
-This usually only lasts seconds but may last several minutes.
+This usually lasts for a few seconds to several minutes.
+Afterwards, vision returns to normal.
 Some patients describe the loss of vision as a gray or black shade coming down over their eye.

 In some cases, an eye exam will reveal a bright spot where the clot is blocking the retinal artery.
 A carotid ultrasound or magnetic resonance angiography (MRA) scan should be done to see if you have a blockage in the carotid artery.